 …So don’t be too pushy or they will go cold on you, but making a unique suggestion that nobody else has bothered to do can be all it takes to win them over no matter what you are charging them.

 What if there is no “vision” to be had with your service like when removing a tree?
 What else can you do for them which will enhance their experience?

-What about spreading the mulch generated from their tree removal back in the garden for free?
+What about spreading the mulch back in the garden for free?

-Whatever it is, you need to educate and empower the customer.
+Whatever it is, you need to educate and empower the customers.
 In doing so you are subtly showing them the superiority of your knowledge and service.

 Start to work on ways to separate yourself from the crowd and work those ideas into your business ‘pitch’ and service once you have the job.